grssmnn/EurKEY-macOS/README.md

 ## Notes on Ukelele and template icons

 I have tried to configure a template icon for the bundle and stumbled onto behaviour that I consider a bug in Ukelele.
+Template icons are the new style of icons that switch color depending on the system theme.

 I tried simply setting a template icon from the GUI using the checkbox, but it never saved it correctly.
 I had to manually edit `*.bundle/Info.plist` file and set the flag.

 The structure of the Info.plist file is as follows: